stfsy/node-cloudfoundry-actuator/README.md

 [![Github issues](https://img.shields.io/github/issues/stfsy/express-cloudfoundry-actuator-middleware.svg)](https://github.com/stfsy/express-cloudfoundry-actuator-middleware/issues)
 [![License](https://img.shields.io/npm/l/express-cloudfoundry-actuator-middleware.svg)](https://github.com/stfsy/express-cloudfoundry-actuator-middleware/blob/master/LICENSE)

-ExpressJS actuator middleware for Cloud Foundry Applications
+ExpressJS actuator middleware for NodeJS Cloud Foundry Applications.

+Currently provides **health** and **info** endpoints for Cloud Foundry Apps Manager.
+These two and future Endpoints are restricted to users that are currently logged into the Apps Manager and have sufficient privileges to view sensitive information.

+Use this middleware in conjunction with [Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) to generate a build info file ahead of deployment time.
+This file is optional, but we can't show version infos without it.

+See [Express Cloud Foundry Actuator Middleware Example](https://github.com/stfsy/express-cloudfoundry-actuator-middleware-example) for an example application with full integration of [Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) and [Express Cloud Foundry Actuator Middleware](https://github.com/stfsy/express-cloudfoundry-actuator-middleware).

 ## Example

-Use [Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) to generate a build info file.
-This file is optional, but we can't show version infos without it.
-Then add actuator middleware before your application endpoints.

-See [Express Actuator Middleware Example](https://github.com/stfsy/express-cloudfoundry-actuator-middleware-example) for an example application.

 ```js
 'use strict'